frtz13/Zero-Surplus-Dimmer/README.md

 - Download the binary, or compile it yourself with ESPHome.

-- Flash the ESPHome binary to the ESP32-C3 or ESP8266.
+- Flash the ESPHome binary to the microcontroller.
 Either use the ESPHome tools, or the  [NodeMCU-PyFlasher]([Releases · marcelstoer/nodemcu-pyflasher · GitHub](https://github.com/marcelstoer/nodemcu-pyflasher/releases)).
 In this procedure, you should completely erase the ESP flash memory.

 - Power on the dimmer.
 Connect your smartphone to the WiFi hotspot of the dimmer, then navigate to the IP address 192.168.4.1.
 Select your wireless network and enter its password.

 - When the dimmer reboots, it should connect to your wireless network.
-Now you will need to find out the IP Address it has been assigned in your wireless network (using the same procedure as above, with the Shelly EM.
+Now you will need to find out the IP Address it has been assigned in your wireless network (using the same procedure as above, with the Shelly EM).

 - Once you found the IP address of the dimmer, use a browser to connect to its web interface.